 Step 8: Remove the Old Shock Absorber

-Step 9: Secure the New Shock Absorber
+Step 9: Install and Secure the New Shock Absorber

-Step 10: Reinstall Removed Parts
+Step 10: Reinstall All Removed Components

 Final Step: Test Drive Your Car